couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

         FROM contacts.address

     This will get all address fields from all contacts in the data bucket.
-If the address field does not exist for a contact, it will not be part of the query input.
+If the address field does not exist for a contact, that contact will not be part of the query input.

 * **`OVER`** - This clause can optionally follow a `FROM` clause.
 This will iterate over attributes within a specified document array.
 The array elements by this clause will then become input for further query operations.
 For example, imagine you have a document as follows and you want to get all published reviewers for the beer: